Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

 | Wyoming option | No | Yes | Yes |

-Stripe Atlas is the most direct path if Stripe access is the primary objective.
-The formation flow opens a Stripe account and a Mercury bank account as part of the same process.
-The limitation: Delaware only (higher annual state fees), no ongoing compliance support, and no tax filing assistance.
-The $500 covers entity creation โ everything after that is the founder's responsibility.
+Stripe Atlas is the fastest path to Stripe.
+The formation flow opens a Stripe account and a Mercury fintech business banking account together.
+The catch: Delaware only (higher annual state fees), no compliance support, no tax filing help.
+The $500 covers entity creation.
+Everything after that is on you.

-Firstbase occupies the middle ground.
-Wyoming is available ($240/yr less in state fees versus Delaware), and the tax filing add-on at $899/yr covers Form 5472.
-Stripe integration is manual โ the founder applies for Stripe after formation using the entity's EIN and US address.
+Firstbase sits in the middle.
+Wyoming is available ($240/yr less in state fees than Delaware), and the $899/yr tax filing add-on covers Form 5472.
+You apply for Stripe separately after formation using the entity's EIN and US address.

-Doola is the most comprehensive for founders who want ongoing compliance handled.
-The Total Compliance tier ($1,999/yr) bundles bookkeeping, Form 5472, and tax filing.
-The trade-off is cost: what starts at $297 becomes $2,000+/yr when the compliance services that a foreign-owned LLC actually requires are added.
+Doola handles the most if you want ongoing compliance bundled.
+The Total Compliance tier ($1,999/yr) includes bookkeeping, Form 5472, and tax filing.
+The catch: what starts at $297 becomes $2,000+/yr once you add the services a foreign-owned LLC actually needs.

-For a detailed three-year cost breakdown across all three services, see Stripe Atlas vs Firstbase vs Doola: 3-Year Cost Breakdown.
+For a three-year cost breakdown across all three, see Stripe Atlas vs Firstbase vs Doola: 3-Year Cost Breakdown.

 The compliance chain most guides skip

-The "form a US LLC for Stripe" narrative tends to end at "you now have Stripe access."
-The compliance reality begins there.
-An Indian national forming a US LLC creates obligations in two countries simultaneously, and the data flows between them are automatic.
+The "form a US LLC for Stripe" advice usually stops at "you now have Stripe access."
+That's where the real obligations start.
+An Indian national with a US LLC has filing requirements in two countries, and the data flows between them are automatic.

 US-side obligations

 Form 5472 + pro forma Form 1120 (annually).
-Every foreign-owned single-member LLC is required to file Form 5472 with a pro forma Form 1120 with the IRS each year.
-This reports "reportable transactions" between the LLC and its foreign owner โ capital contributions, distributions, loans, and service payments.
-The penalty for failure to file is $25,000 per form under IRC Section 6038A(d).
-This is not discretionary.
-The IRS can assess this penalty automatically.
-The deadline is April 15 (or the extended deadline if an extension is filed).
-For a detailed analysis, see What Happens If You Miss Form 5472.
+Every foreign-owned single-member LLC must file Form 5472 with a pro forma Form 1120 each year.
+This reports transactions between the LLC and its foreign owner: capital contributions, distributions, loans, service payments.
+The penalty for not filing is $25,000 per form under IRC Section 6038A(d).
+The IRS assesses this automatically.
+Deadline: April 15 (or extended if filed).
+See What Happens If You Miss Form 5472.

 Beneficial Ownership Information (BOI) filing.
-Under the Corporate Transparency Act, LLCs formed in the US are required to file a BOI report with FinCEN disclosing the beneficial owners of the entity.
-The filing window depends on when the LLC was formed.
-Penalties for non-compliance include fines of up to $500/day and potential criminal penalties.
+Under the Corporate Transparency Act, US LLCs must file a BOI report with FinCEN disclosing beneficial owners.
+Filing window depends on formation date.
+Penalties: up to $500/day and potential criminal charges.

 State annual report or franchise tax.
-Delaware charges $300/yr in franchise tax for LLCs.
-Wyoming charges $60/yr for an annual report.
-Missing these deadlines can result in the entity being administratively dissolved by the state โ which has downstream consequences for the bank account and Stripe account tied to that entity.
+Delaware charges $300/yr in franchise tax.
+Wyoming charges $60/yr.
+Miss these deadlines and the state can administratively dissolve your entity, which cascades to your bank account and Stripe account.

 Registered agent (annually).
-A US address that receives legal and tax documents on behalf of the LLC.
-Costs $100-$300/yr depending on provider.
-If the registered agent lapses, the state can revoke the entity's good standing.
+A US address that receives legal and tax documents for the LLC.
+Runs $100-$300/yr.
+If it lapses, the state can revoke good standing.

 India-side obligations

-This is where guides written for a general international audience fall short.
-Indian residents have specific reporting obligations that other nationalities do not.
+This is where most guides fall short.
+Indian residents carry reporting obligations that other nationalities don't.

 FEMA/LRS reporting.
-Remittances from India to fund a US LLC fall under the Reserve Bank of India's Liberalised Remittance Scheme (LRS).
-The LRS permits Indian residents to remit up to $250,000 per financial year for permitted purposes, which includes investment in overseas entities.
+Money sent from India to fund a US LLC falls under the RBI's Liberalised Remittance Scheme (LRS), which allows Indian residents to remit up to $250,000 per financial year for permitted purposes, including overseas entity investment.
 Key points:

 - Capital contributions to the US LLC are reportable under LRS